eficode-academy/oidc-oauth2-katas/protecting-apis.md

 ```

 Try leaving out the token or the `Authorization` header.
 This
-illustrate we can access the API **as long as we provide an access token**.
+illustrate we can access the API **as long as we provide an access
+token from the identity provider the API trusts**.

 ### Using Scope to Gate Access to API